The Little Shop That Wasn't There Yesterday

 - There have been stories of literal ghost motels, whether one believes said stories is up to them.
 Such as one story where a couple stayed in a motel, and it was completely empty, but the atmosphere was so creepy that they eventually left.
 Coming back the next day, the building was gone entirely.

-- The Gift Of Christmas radio special had a woman talking about when she was a girl and wanted to buy her mother an ornament for Christmas.
-When she went to buy it, a dollar had fallen out of her pocket, making her a dollar short.
+- The Gift Of Christmas radio special used to have a segment with a woman talking about when she was a girl and wanted to buy her mother an ornament for Christmas.
+When she went to buy it, a dollar had fallen out of her pocket, making her a dollar short of the ornament's price.
 The guy behind the counter said that he was conveniently about to mark the ornament's price down from $3 to $2, so the girl could afford it.
 When she and her mother went to thank him a while later, they found out that the store closed long ago.